scality/metalk8s/docs/operation/troubleshooting/general_kubernetes_resource_errors.rst

 General Kubernetes Resource Errors
 ==================================

-Pod status shows **CrashLoopBackOff**
+Pod Status Shows **CrashLoopBackOff**
 -------------------------------------

-If you notice that some pods are in a state of **CrashLoopBackOf**, it means that the pods are crashing because they start up then immediately exit.
-So, Kubernetes restarts them and the cycle continues.
+If some pods are in a persistent **CrashLoopBackOf** state, it means that the pods are crashing because they start up then immediately exit.
+Kubernetes restarts them and the cycle continues.
-To find out the potential cause of this error, run the following commands and inspect the output.
+To find potential causes of this error, review the output returned from the following command:

 .. code-block:: shell